 This policy is aspirational and intended to encourage the practise of making our scholarly outputs open access and available to the public.

-To facilitate the archiving of our research work, we grant Ryerson University the non-exclusive permission to collect, archive, preserve, reproduce and openly disseminate, in any medium, developed now or in the future, research outputs authored by library authors for non-commercial purposes.
+To facilitate the archiving of our research work, we grant Toronto Metropolitan University the non-exclusive permission to collect, archive, preserve, reproduce and openly disseminate, in any medium, developed now or in the future, research outputs authored by library authors for non-commercial purposes.
 The Library will make the work available to the public, taking into consideration requirements for embargos, versions allowed to be posted via signed publishing agreements, or research ethics requirements, or attribution requirements.

 We will attempt to preserve our own author rights to post a published journal article or book chapter in our institutional repository.
 We can do so by using author addendums like the SPARC Canadian Author Addendum when negotiating signed publishing agreements if a “Green Route” to open access publishing is not available.
 We can also choose to publish our scholarly work open access from the onset.

 The policy will be reviewed after three years and a report presented to the Library Council.